alexcheng1982/server-sent-events-sample/README.md

 How to build
 -------------------------
-The sample project is built using [Gradle](http://www.gradle.org), just use `gradle war` to generate the WAR file.
-Put the WAR file into any servlet container and access the index page.
+The sample project is built using [Gradle](http://www.gradle.org), just use `gradle jettyRun` to start the Jetty server and point your browser to [http://localhost:8080/sse/](http://localhost:8080/sse/).
 In the page, you should see a red rectangle moving randomly in the page.